|

 Williams College

-Theoretically, if a college "Recommends" Subject Tests, a student is not required to submit any Subject Test scores in order to meet a college's admissions requirements.
-However, in order to be considered a strong candidate, it behooves an applicant to follow each college's recommendations, including the number of tests they suggest you take.
+Theoretically, if a college “recommends” taking Subject Tests, a student is not required to submit any Subject Test scores in order to meet their admissions requirements.
+However, in order to be considered a strong candidate, it behooves you to follow each college’s recommendations about Subject Tests, including the number and content area they suggest.

 Davidson College (recommends 2)